Monihar

 The Monihar Cinema Hall, or simply the Monihar (মণিহার), is a movie theater located at Jessore district in Bangladesh.
-Country's largest movie theater Monihar was launched on 8 December 1983.
-Due to a construction style that was ahead of the era, the hall became popular within short time of its launch.
+The main theater is an old-school single screen with a 1430 seat capacity, now a multiplex theater by adding a mini theater named "Monihar Cineplex" with 66 seats.
+The country's largest movie theater, Monihar was launched on 8 December 1983.
+Due to a construction style that was ahead of then era, the hall became popular within short time of its launch.
 Film lovers from different countries of the world including Japan, Korea, Africa, Australia, Russia and England came to watch movies.
 Monihar is widely considered as one of the most influential factors of Bangladeshi film industry.

 History

 Designed by Kazi Mohammad Hanif, the Cinema Hall used to be the main concentration of Dhallywood.
 Whenever a new film was about to get released, it was almost customary that the movie premiere should be held at Monihar.
 After its launch, the first movie to air in the hall was Director Dewan Nazrul's 'Johnny' starring Sohel Rana and Bobita.